pooh2304/UiPath-Academy/Automation Business Analyst Foundation/Automation Business Analyst Foundation Assessment.md

 29. What are the responsibilities of a Business Analyst in the Business Case and Technical Validation stage of the Implementation Methodology Model?
     - Validates the business case for the selected use cases and the cost benefit part of it.

-30. What are the two outputs of the Solution Design stage of the Implementation Methodology Model?
-    - Approved Solution Design Document (SDD).
-    - Completed Application Tracker.

-31. Which two (2) of the following statements are TRUE with respect to process mapping using UiPath Task Capture?
+30. Which two (2) of the following statements are TRUE with respect to process mapping using UiPath Task Capture?
     - Use Capture Process when the process structure is not well known.
     - Build Diagram is best suited for complex processes with branching scenarios.

-32. How can you add additional details to a captured task in UiPath Task Capture?
+31. How can you add additional details to a captured task in UiPath Task Capture?
     - By attaching a screenshot.

-33. What is the primary purpose of UiPath Task Capture?
+32. What is the primary purpose of UiPath Task Capture?
     - To capture and document business processes.